Welcome to New City Press of the Focolare

 "Rather than merely describing, praising, or criticizing, it sets out to answer questions such as, Is the EOC a new model of the firm?
 Is it a workable model?
 Can it guide us in the current debate on how to overcome the models based on self-interest?
 New Financial Horizons is a very readable book that will interest many educated readers, even those who have no specialized knowledge of economics, theology, or business ethics.
 All the information they need in order to understand the history and messages of the EOC is provided."

-Antonio Argandoña
+Antonio Argandoña,

-in Journal of Markets & Morality, Vol 14, No.1 (2011)
+IESE Business School, University of Navarra, Spain in Journal of Markets & Morality, Vol 14, No.1 (2011)

 Lorna Gold currently works as Policy and Advocacy Manager with the Irish Catholic Agency for International Development, Trócaire.
 Before joining Trócaire, she received a Ph.D. in Economic Geography from the University of Glasgow and worked in the Department of Politics in the University of York.
 She writes extensively on global economic and social development, with a particular focus on the contribution of Christian social thought in addressing the challenges of ethical globalization.

-Additional Information
+More Information

-Publication Date Aug 1, 2010
+Publication Date Jul 31, 2010

 Format Paperback

-Page Count N/A
+Page Count 224